-- The right to provide written consent prior to disclosure by the University of personal information from a student's education records, except to the extent that FERPA authorizes disclosure without consent. - Under the FERPA exception, the University may disclose education records, without a student's prior written consent, to school officials with legitimate educational interests.
-An official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to provide a service in lieu of using University employees or officials (such as an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibilities on behalf of the University. - Upon request, the University may also disclose education records, without consent, to officials of another school in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5901
+- procedures shall be provided to the student when notified of the right to a hearing. - The right to provide written consent prior to disclosure by the University of personal information from a student's education records, except to the extent that FERPA authorizes disclosure without consent. - ▶ Under the FERPA exception, the University may disclose education records, without a student's prior written consent, to school officials with legitimate educational interests.
+An official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to provide a service in lieu of using University employees or officials (such as an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill professional responsibilities on behalf of the University. - Upon request, the University may also disclose education records, without consent, to officials of another school in which a student seeks or intends to enroll. - ➤ The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is:

+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-8520

-5.4 PUBLIC INFORMATION
+5.4 DIRECTORY INFORMATION

-Grantham University complies with all provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA), which addresses the privacy and accessibility of student education records.
+Grantham University complies with all provisions of the Family Educational Rights and Privacy Act of 1974, which addresses the privacy and accessibility of student education records.
 Grantham may release directory information about a student without written permission.
 The following constitutes directory information and may be made public without a student's prior written consent:

 - Name

 - Address

 - Telephone listing

 - Email address

 - Hometown

 - Major field of study

-- Participation in officially recognized activities
+- Class level

+- Anticipated completion date